illarionov/wasm2class-gradle-plugin/README.md

 The plugin supports per-module customization, including custom target package and custom naming for generated classes.

-For Android projects, the plugin supports variant-scoped configurations, allowing selective generation of WebAssembly modules for specific Build Types or Product Flavors.
+For Android projects, the plugin supports variant-scoped configurations, allowing selective generation of WebAssembly modules for specific build types or product flavors.

 Example: